Gunfire, clashes amid Iran protests over water scarcity

 Associated Press

-DUBAI, United Arab Emirates (AP) - Gunfire erupted as Iranian security forces confronted protesters early Sunday amid demonstrations over water scarcity in the country's south, though authorities said only one person was wounded in the clashes.
+DUBAI, United Arab Emirates (AP) - Gunfire erupted as Iranian security forces confronted protesters early Sunday amid demonstrations over water scarcity in the country's south, violence that authorities said wounded at least 11 people, mostly police.

 The protests around Khorramshahr, some 650 kilometers (400 miles) southwest of Tehran, come as residents of the predominantly Arab city near the border with Iraq complain of salty, muddy water coming out of their taps amid a yearslong drought.